vbhat1976/terraform-workshop/exercises/02/README.md

 terraform plan
 ```

 The above should prompt you for your `student_alias` value.
-The last way in which a variable can be set at runtime.
+The final way in which a variable can be set at runtime.

 ### Locals

 A related concept that we'll get into a bit more a little later is something called a local.
 Locals act like variables,
 in that they can be referenced from multiple locations, but locals can't take inputs like variables.
 Locals also allow for
-interpolation, like merging strings or basing value on chained dependencies of locals.
+interpolation, like merging strings or basing a value on chained dependencies of locals.
 Locals act more similiarly to
 the standard variable you might be working with in Python, for example.
 Here is an example:

 ```hcl